top of page

 Moreover, the Council’s Provisional Rules of Procedure make clear that it is permissible to have more than one draft on a particular matter.
 Rule 32 states that, “Principal motions and draft resolutions shall have precedence in the order of their submission.”
 If only one Council member was entitled to prepare an outcome document on a certain agenda item, there would be no need for a procedural rule governing more than one draft.

 Penholding for Syria has been diverse, involving both permanent and elected members, depending on the specific issue.
 On political aspects of the conflict in Syria, not only have France, the Russian Federation and the United States prepared draft resolutions, but also occasionally some elected members.
 The Russian Federation and United States hold the pen together on the UN Disengagement Observer Force (UNDOF) deployed in the Golan Heights.
 France, the United Kingdom and the United States have been the main penholders on the use of chemical weapons in Syria.
 In 2014, when the Council was deadlocked concerning the political situation in Syria, three elected members – Australia, Jordan and Luxembourg – came up with the idea of dealing separately with humanitarian aspects of the conflict, and successfully drafted resolution 2139 (2014).
-Thereafter, elected members have continued to co-penhold on the Syria humanitarian file, with Brazil and Switzerland presently filling that role.
+Thereafter, elected members have continued to co-penhold on the Syria humanitarian file, with Denmark presently filling that role.

 In the first years after the new fixed penholding system came into play, incoming elected members mainly accepted the de facto apportionment of existing agenda items among the P3 as a fait accompli.
 What became more controversial were instances when a new country situation came before the Council and one of the P3 stepped forward to claim the pen, without giving other members the opportunity.
 This was the case, for example, in 2011 when the United Kingdom designated itself as penholder for Yemen.
 However, this pattern did not hold in 2021, when an elected member, Ireland, through its own initiative, was able to become the lead country when the Council began considering Ethiopia/Tigray.

+It is more common for thematic issues to have an elected member as the penholder.
+This is especially the case if an elected member has held a thematic debate on the matter during its Council presidency, or if it chairs a related thematic subsidiary body.
+As examples of this latter connection, the Chair of the Council’s Informal Working Group on International Tribunals has drafted outcome documents concerning the International Residual Mechanism for Criminal Tribunals.
+And several successive Chairs of the Working Group on Children and Armed Conflict have served as penholder on that issue.
 However, for three thematic topics which the Council takes up with some regularity, permanent members are in the lead.
 The United Kingdom has consistently served as penholder on the protection of civilians.
 It has also been the lead country for general issues relating to women and peace and security, while the United States “holds the pen” on the question of sexual violence.

 Co-penholding came to the forefront after the Council made a shift regarding its missions to the field.
 Traditionally, the lead country for a mission, responsible for drafting the terms of reference and leading meetings on the ground, had been the penholder – often a P3 country – on the item most closely related to the mission.
 However, after a particularly negative response by one receiving head of state to this practice, the Council members converted almost overnight to an arrangement pairing the penholder with an elected member, usually from the region, to serve as a co-lead.
+This co-lead system has been very positively viewed as having given the Council’s missions to the field a more diverse and regionally appropriate dimension.
+And because co-leading for field missions has worked so well, it became for some a promising precedent for wider co-penholding on outcome documents.

 After the occurrence of these successful instances of co-penholding relative to thematic topics, the 2017 presidential note S/2017/507 for the first time provided in writing for the option of co-penholding by stating that “More than one Council member may act as co-penholders, when it is deemed to add value, taking into account as appropriate the expertise and/or contributions of Council members on the subjects.”
+Thereafter, in 2019 and 2020, the United Kingdom and Germany coordinated together on drafting outcome documents on Libya and on the Sudan during the time that Germany chaired the two related sanctions committees.

 It should be noted that when serving as penholders or co-penholders, elected members have shown a capacity to prepare precise

 Therefore, the present most realistic possibilities for diversifying the drafting of outcome documents lie both in wider use of co-penholding, and in giving Council members other than the P3 the opportunity to serve as penholders for situations newly taken up by the Council.
 The atmosphere around penholding can also be improved if, during the negotiations on texts, the penholders allow adequate time for a thorough discussion; make a conscientious effort to keep unnecessary bias out of drafts; and become more inclusive of proposals by other Council members.
+These, and other penholding standards and guidelines, are set out, in detail, in paragraphs 91 to 93 of presidential note S/2024/507

 This update supplements pages 96, 127-129, 262, 267, 394, 433, 496 and 677 of the book.)